bwoff11/go-net-stab/readme.md

 # go-net-stab
 Golang Network Stability Monitor (or go-net-stab) lets you easily monitor the network quality and stability to multiple endpoints.

+## Quick Start
+1. Download and install the Go programming language from https://golang.org/dl/
+2. Clone this repository
+3. Customize the configuration file (config.json) to your needs
+4. Run the program with `sudo go run .`

 ### Prometheus Queries